RouterPranav/ping-pong-cheatsheet/README.md

 import "evm-gateway-contract/contracts/ICrossTalkApplication.sol";
 import "evm-gateway-contract/contracts/Utils.sol";

-/// @title PingPong
-/// @author Yashika Goyal
-/// @notice This is a cross-chain ping pong smart contract to demonstrate how one can
-/// utilise Router CrossTalk for cross-chain transactions. contract PingPong is ICrossTalkApplication {
+contract PingPong is ICrossTalkApplication {
     uint64 public currentRequestId;

-    // srcChainType + srcChainId + requestId => pingFromSource
     mapping(uint64 => mapping(string => mapping(uint64 => string)))
         public pingFromSource;
-    // requestId => ackMessage
     mapping(uint64 => string) public ackFromDestination;

-    // instance of the Router's gateway contract IGateway public gatewayContract;
+    IGateway public gatewayContract;

-    // gas limit required to handle the cross-chain request on the destination chain. uint64 public destGasLimit;
+    uint64 public destGasLimit;

-    // gas limit required to handle the acknowledgement received on the source
-    // chain back from the destination chain. uint64 public ackGasLimit;
+    uint64 public ackGasLimit;

-    // custom error so that we can emit a custom error message error CustomError(string message);
+    error CustomError(string message);

-    // event we will emit while sending a ping to destination chain event PingFromSource(
+    event PingFromSource(
         uint64 indexed srcChainType,
         string indexed srcChainId,